Compilers (The Farewell Tour)

 - Listings of relevant parts of the compilers used for the lab exercises.

-Instructions for the labs are contained in the coursebook, and practical arrangements are set out on another page.
+- Instructions for the labs are also contained in the coursebook, and practical arrangements are set out on their own page.

 The burning questions